K-Link-Tech/klink-ui/CONTRIBUTING.md

-# Contributing to Mantine
+# Contributing to Klink UI

-First of all, thank you for showing interest in contributing to Mantine, all your contributions are extremely valuable to the project!
+First of all, thank you for showing interest in contributing to Klink UI, all your contributions are extremely valuable to the project!

 ## Ways to contribute

 - **Improve documentation:** fix incomplete or missing docs, bad wording, examples or explanations
-- **Give feedback:** we are constantly working on making Mantine better, please share how you use Mantine, what features are missing and what is done good via [GitHub Discussions](https://github.com/mantinedev/klink-ui/discussions/new) or [Discord](https://discord.gg/wbH82zuWMN)
+- **Give feedback:** we are constantly working on making Klink UI better, please share how you use Klink UI, what features are missing and what is done good via [GitHub Discussions](https://github.com/mantinedev/klink-ui/discussions/new) or [Discord](https://discord.gg/wbH82zuWMN)
-- **Share Mantine:** share link to Mantine docs with everyone who can be interested, [share Mantine on Twitter](https://twitter.com/intent/tweet?text=Mantine%20%E2%80%93%20new%20React%20library%20with%20100%2B%20components%20and%20hooks.%20It%20has%20native%20dark%20theme%20support%20and%20focuses%20on%20accessibility%20and%20usability.%0A%0Ahttp%3A%2F%2Fmantine.dev%0A%0A%23reactjs%20)
+- **Share Klink UI:** share link to Klink UI docs with everyone who can be interested, [share Klink UI on Twitter](https://twitter.com/intent/tweet?text=Klink UI%20%E2%80%93%20new%20React%20library%20with%20100%2B%20components%20and%20hooks.%20It%20has%20native%20dark%20theme%20support%20and%20focuses%20on%20accessibility%20and%20usability.%0A%0Ahttp%3A%2F%2Fmantine.dev%0A%0A%23reactjs%20)
 - **Contribute to codebase:** propose new feature via [GitHub Issues](https://github.com/mantinedev/klink-ui/issues/new) or find an [existing one](https://github.com/mantinedev/klink-ui/labels/help%20wanted) that you are interested in and work on it
-- **Give us a code review:** help us identify problems with [source code](https://github.com/mantinedev/klink-ui/tree/master/src) or make Mantine more performant
+- **Give us a code review:** help us identify problems with [source code](https://github.com/mantinedev/klink-ui/tree/master/src) or make Klink UI more performant

 ## Contributing workflow